freeradical13/freeradical13.github.io/index.md

 The C3a and C5a fragments acts as a [chemoattractant][] to recruit effector cells such as phagocytes, and increase inflammation by stimulating smooth muscle contraction, and activate mast cells and basophils which release histamines, and act on neutrophils and monocytes to increase their adherence to cell walls and increases CR1 and CR3 expression.
 They are [anaphylatoxins][] because they may cause [anaphylactic shock][] which is an inflammatory reaction that occurs simulataneously in tissues throughout the body.

-The classical pathway may be activated by the binding of C-reactive protein to a pathogen which then interacts with [C1 complex][] which leads to C4 and C2 cleavage that create different type of C3 convertase.
+The classical pathway may be activated by the binding of [C-reactive Protein][] to a pathogen (e.g. to lipotechoic acid on Gram-positive bacteria) which then interacts with [C1 complex][] which leads to C4 and C2 cleavage that create different type of C3 convertase.

 The Lectin pathway may be activated by [Mannose-Binding Lectin][] which may bind to certain conformations of mannose on pathogens and may ultimately lead to a C4C2 C3 convertase.